UplinkNet: Practical Commercial 5G Standalone (SA) Uplink Throughput Prediction: Abstract

 \section{Abstract}

-While the 5G New Radio (NR) network promises a huge uplift of the uplink throughput, the improvement can only be seen when the User Equipment (UE) is connected to the high-frequency millimeter wave (mmWave) band.
-With the rise of uplink-intensive smartphone applications such as the real-time transmission of UHD 4K/8K videos, and Virtual Reality (VR)/Augmented Reality (AR) contents, uplink throughput prediction plays a huge role in maximizing the users' quality of experience (QoE).
-In this paper, we propose using a ConvLSTM-based neural network to predict the future uplink throughput based on past uplink throughput and RF parameters.
-The network is trained using the data from real-world drive tests on commercial 5G SA networks while riding commuter trains, which accounted for various frequency bands, handover, and blind spots.
-To make sure our model can be practically implemented, we then limited our model to only use the information available via Android API, then evaluate our model using the data from both commuter trains and other methods of transportation.
-The results show that our model reaches an average prediction accuracy of 98.9\% with an average RMSE of 1.80 Mbps across all unseen evaluation scenarios.
+While 5G New Radio (NR) networks offer significant uplink throughput improvements, these gains are primarily realized when User Equipment (UE) connects to high-frequency millimeter wave (mmWave) bands.
+The growing demand for uplink-intensive applications, such as real-time UHD 4K/8K video streaming and Virtual Reality (VR)/Augmented Reality (AR) content, highlights the need for accurate uplink throughput prediction to optimize user Quality of Experience (QoE).
+In this paper, we introduce \textit{UplinkNet}, a compact neural network designed to predict future uplink throughput using past throughput and RF parameters available through the Android API.
+With a model size limited to approximately 4,000 parameters, \textit{UplinkNet} is suitable for IoT and low-power devices.
+The network was trained on real-world drive test data from commercial 5G Standalone (SA) networks in Tokyo, Japan, and Bangkok, Thailand, across various mobility conditions.
+To ensure practical implementation, the model uses only Android API data and was evaluated on unseen data against other models.
+Results show that \textit{UplinkNet} achieves an average prediction accuracy of 98.9\% and an RMSE of 5.22 Mbps, outperforming all other models while maintaining a compact size and low computational cost. \looseness=-1